espen21/M4-sem/README.md

 **13. What is the difference between a mutex lock and a semaphore?**

 A mutex lock is like a binary semaphore, meaning only one task at a time can be the owner.
 With counting semaphores there can be several threads in the critical section.
+The correct use of a semaphore is to signaling from one task to another.
+A mutex is meant to be taken and released, always in that order, by each task that uses the shared resource it protects.

 **14. When implementing semaphores and mutex locks, how can busy waiting be avoided?**